-We tune pruning to Nashville, TN climates: humidity, winds, salt spray, heat islands, and seasonal pests.
+We tune pruning to Nashville, Tennessee climates: humidity, winds, salt spray, heat islands, and seasonal pests.

 ANSI A300 standards for every cut